Xpykerz/PassWord-Factory/README.md

 # PassWord Factory

    PassWord Factory is a wordlist generator where you can specify a standard character set or a character set you specify. crunch can generate all possible combinations and permutations.PassWord Factory is Developed by @Xpykerz for Pentesters.
-The scriPT is writen is python.
+The script is writen is python.
 This tool will works on both Linux,Windows and Android by using python.

 ## Installation